 How to call about a job application

 Not following up at all is the worst mistake job seekers make after submitting their applications.
-Accountemps surveyed more than 300 HR managers in the United States and found out that 36% answered that applicants should follow up with them one to less than two weeks after submitting their resumes.
-When it comes to how the HR manager wants to get followed up, 64% said you should follow up through email, while 21% prefer phone calls.
+According to a survey of over 300 HR managers in the United States, 36% recommend that applicants follow up one to two weeks after submitting their resumes.
+As for the preferred method of follow-up, 64% favor email correspondence, while 21% prefer receiving phone calls.

 Although HR managers have their own opinions on the best time and way to follow up, the result of the survey just proved that follow-ups are an essential part of the application process and it is worth doing.
 But you must understand that there is also a fine line between showing that you’re genuinely interested and being too pushy.